matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

     base `m.room.insertion` event as a jumping off point from `?prev_event_id` which can be added to the end of the `events` list in the response.
- 1. All of the events in the historical batch get a content field, `"m.historical": true`, to indicate that they are historical at the point of being added to a room.
+ 1. All of the events in the historical batch get a content field, `"historical": true`, to indicate that they are historical at the point of being added to a room.
  1. The `state_events_at_start`/`events` payload is in **chronological** order (`[0, 1, 2]`) and is processed in that order so the `prev_events` point to